-If the appeal submitted by the student is determined not to present a prima facie case, then the appeal will be rejected at this stage.
+2.2.2 If the appeal submitted by the student is determined not to present sufficient evidence and /or a sufficiently compelling case, then the appeal will be rejected at this stage.

-2.8 If the appeal is rejected at this stage, the appeal will be reviewed by a Pro-Vice-Chancellor (or nominee) and another senior colleague (the Review Panel) who will either confirm the original decision or overturn the original decision.
+2.2.3 If the appeal is rejected at this stage, the appeal will be reviewed by two senior members of staff (the Review Panel) who will either confirm the sifting decision or overturn the sifting decision.
 No further documentation will be accepted at this stage and the decision of the Review Panel shall be final, as the decision is made on the basis of the evidence presented at the time, where only the opinion of the Review Panel suffices.

-2.10 If it is deemed that the student has presented a prima facie case, the appeal will be sent by Academic Affairs to the student’s School for a response.
+2.3.1 If it is deemed that the student has presented sufficient evidence and / or a sufficiently compelling case, the appeal will be sent by Academic Affairs to the student’s School for a response.
 The decision to refer the appeal to the School for a response prior to consideration by the FSAC should not be taken as an indication that the appeal will be upheld.

 * Where matters are referred back to the Chair of the Board of Examiners for consideration, a full meeting of the Board is not required.
 However, the Chair should normally consult with at least two members of the Board e.g. the External Examiner and the Director of Education, when reconsidering appeals.
 A record of decisions made through this process must be kept as an addendum to the minutes of the original Board of Examiners meeting.